Epstein accuser says Prince Andrew groped her, documents show | Politics

 The names of more than 150 people mentioned in a lawsuit by Virginia Giuffre, one of Epstein's most prominent accusers, were kept under seal for years until a federal judge ruled last month that there was no legal justification to keep them private.
 In a deposition, Giuffre said she had sex with several politicians and financial leaders.

 Dubin could not immediately reached for comment.
-Pritzker did not immediately respond to a request for comment.
+A spokesperson for Pritzker said the businessman "continues to vehemently deny" the allegation.
 Sigrid McCawley, Giuffre's lawyer, said some questions about who enabled Epstein have still not been answered.

 "The unsealing of these documents gets us closer to that goal," she said in a statement on Wednesday.
 In a separate deposition, Epstein accuser Johanna Sjoberg said Prince Andrew put his hand on her breast to pose for a photo with Epstein, Giuffre and Ghislaine Maxwell, Epstein's former girlfriend.